-- Online lectures: short videos consisting of diagams and live-coding that demonstrate the syntax and concepts of the C and Python programming languages and the basic data structures and programming paradigms
+- Online lectures: short videos consisting of slides, diagrams and live-coding that demonstrate the syntax and concepts of the C and Python programming languages and the basic data structures and programming paradigms

-- Exercises: Online exercises on a dedicated coding platform with automatic assessment; also demos and general discussions with the instructors and the TAs
+- Exercises: Online exercises on a dedicated coding platform; also demos and general discussions with the instructors and the TAs

-Continuous assessment will consist in programming exercises done via an online platform with automatic grading.
-It will contribute to a maximum of 28 out of 31 points of the final grade.
+The continuous assessment will involve programming exercises given twice through an online platform with automatic grading.
+The continuous assessment will account for 50% of the final grade.

 - Textbook for C: "C Programming Language", Prentice Hall, by B. Kernighan and D. Ritchie